Daikin Park: Opening and current use

 The ballpark was first inaugurated with a preseason game against the New York Yankees on March 30, 2000, with naming rights sold to the Houston energy and financial trading company Enron in a 30-year, $100 million deal.
 However, Astros management faced a public relations problem when the energy corporation went bankrupt in 2001 due to a financial scandal.
 Quickly wanting to distance themselves from Enron, Astros ownership asked to prematurely end naming rights, but Enron refused.
 On February 5, 2002, Astros ownership filed a motion with the court overseeing the company's bankruptcy to force Enron to make an immediate decision on the matter.
 By February 27, the two entities agreed to end the naming rights, and settled with the Astros paying $2.1 million to Enron.
 Without a naming rights agreement in place, the ballpark became officially known as "Astros Field".

 The Astros sold naming rights of the ballpark in 2002 to locally based Coca-Cola subsidiary Minute Maid for $100 million over 30 years.
 Its official name was then changed to "Minute Maid Park".

-On January 1, 2025, the stadium was renamed to Daikin Park after Japanese conglomerate Daikin, who owns Waller-based air conditioning manufacturer Goodman Global, agreed to acquire the stadium's naming rights.
+On January 1, 2025, the stadium was renamed to Daikin Park after Japanese conglomerate Daikin, which owns Waller-based air conditioning manufacturer Goodman Global, agreed to acquire the stadium's naming rights.
 The agreement is seen to run through 2039.